Civic Video

 CIVIC (formerly known as Civic Video) was a home video rental chain that offered titles on VHS, DVD, Blu-ray and Ultra HD Blu-ray, as well as console video games, for rent.
 At its peak it operated hundreds of franchise and corporate-owned video rental shops in Australia and New Zealand.
 In the late 2000s and 2010s the chain saw significant store closures.
-On 28 February 2023 the last remaining store in Windsor, New South Wales closed after 38 years in operation.
+On 28 February 2023 the last remaining store in Windsor, New South Wales, closed after 38 years in operation.

 The demise of the business and the Australian and New Zealand video rental industries as a whole is attributed largely to the introduction of online streaming services.

 History

 Australia

 Civic Video was formed in Australia in 1985, initially as a buying group for several independent video stores before becoming a franchised company in 1989.
 Its head office was located in Alexandria, Sydney, with state operations offices in Canberra, Brisbane and Perth.
 Civic Video is a trade name used by Civic Retailing Proprietary Limited.
 The principal shareholders of Civic Video also owned VOD Proprietary Limited.

 In the mid-1990s the company was Australia's second-largest video rental chain.
 In 1996, Civic operated over 250 stores in the country, and opened a new store every month.
 However, by 2018 only 12 stores remained in Australia.
 The company shut its head office in June that same year.
+By January 2019, only a half-dozen outlets still existed, with the Bunbury store in Western Australia's southwest preparing to close its doors after a 30-year stint.
 In November 2019, only three Civic stores remained in Australia.
-On 28 February 2023 the last surviving Civic store in Windsor, New South Wales closed after 38 years in operation.
+On 28 February 2023 the last surviving Civic store in Windsor, New South Wales, closed after 38 years in operation.